Auto2ML/FunesServer/README.md

 Funes is a system that enhances local Large Language Models with persistent memory capabilities and a Retrieval-Augmented Generation (RAG) pipeline, inspired by Jorge Luis Borges' short story "Funes the Memorious" (Funes el Memorioso).
 Just as the character Funes remembered everything he experienced, our system provides local LLMs with a persistent and contextually relevant memory system.

-The system integrates with Ollama for local LLM execution while maintaining a persistent memory of previous interactions and knowledge in a PostgreSQL database with vector storage capabilities for semantic search.
+The system supports multiple LLM backends including Ollama, llama.cpp, and HuggingFace, while maintaining a persistent memory of previous interactions and knowledge in a PostgreSQL database with vector storage capabilities for semantic search.

 ## Prerequisites